MauroMardones/LBSPR_Krill/index.md

 \newpage

-# 4 Fitting Empirical Length Data
+# 4 Fitting Empirical Krill Length Data

 Two objects are required to fit the LBSPR model to length data: LB_pars which contains the life-history parameters (described above) and